justinethier/cyclone/docs/Garbage-Collector.md

 Cyclone uses a garbage collector (GC) to automatically free allocated memory.
 In practice, most allocations consist of short-lived objects such as temporary variables.
 A generational collector is used to perform two types of collection.
 A minor GC executes frequently to clean up most of these short-lived objects.
 Some objects will survive this collection and remain in memory.
 A major collection runs less frequently to free longer-lived objects that are no longer being used by the application.

-Cheney on the MTA is used to implement the first generation of our garbage collector.
+Cheney on the MTA, a technique by Henry Baker, is used to implement the first generation of our garbage collector.
 Objects are allocated directly on the stack using `alloca`, so allocations are very fast, do not cause fragmentation, and do not require a special pass to free unused objects.

 The original Cheney technique uses a copying collector for both the minor and major generations of collection.
 One of the drawbacks of using a copying collector for major GC is that it relocates all the live objects during collection.
 This is a problem when multiple threads are accessing shared objects; an object reference could become invalid at any time when GC relocates the object.
 To prevent this either all threads must be stopped while major GC is running or a read barrier must be used each time an object is accessed.
 Both options add a potentially significant overhead.